Affiliate links on SoundGuys may earn us a commission. Learn more.

 Both the Sony WF-1000XM4 and Samsung Galaxy Buds 2 have touch controls

 To control playback with the Sony WF-1000XM4, you need to interact with the earbuds’ touch panels.
 The WF-1000XM4 also has automatic ear detection so you can pause your music by simply removing a bud.
-You can also activate the passthrough feature by holding a finger to one of ear pieces.
+You can also activate the passthrough feature by holding a finger to one of the ear pieces.

 Track forward/answer call

 Similarly, each Samsung Galaxy Buds 2 earbud has a touch panel where you can control playback or field calls.
 It also has automatic ear detection and pauses playback when you remove the buds.
 Like all Samsung Galaxy Buds before it, the Galaxy Buds 2 touch panels are very sensitive and often register unintended taps.
 See the table below for more detail: